 To combat this, the victim may justify their actions with an assortment of excuses.

 Soon after the onset of cognitive dissonance in your relationship, you might feel a sense of sadness, unsettledness, or even depression.
 Another common result is major stress.

 It is as though our brains are being pulled into too many directions.
-Though psychological researchers disagree on whether the discomfort drives us to resolve the tension in a positive or negative manner, it is agreed that an underlying layer of cognitive dissonance can “threaten a positive self image” (The Encyclopedia of Human Behavior).
+Psychological researchers disagree on whether the discomfort drives us to resolve the tension in a positive or negative manner.
+However, they agree that an underlying layer of cognitive dissonance can “threaten a positive self-image” (The Encyclopedia of Human Behavior).
 Personally, I believe that the drive is usually more negative than positive.

 Efforts to restore psychological stasis may actually be more harmful than beneficial.
 For example, the victim of verbal aggression may justify their partner’s actions as the result of a bad day and continue to date that person.
 In some cases, it will actually make the victim feel closer to their partner, as they will continue to improperly rationalize the actions in order to balance out the pressure.

 Ever heard of trusting your gut instinct?
 Well, in this case, your gut feeling can get a little confusing.